Disturbed (band): Other projects

-Musical style, influences, and lyrical themes
+Artistry

+Musical style

-While often classified as a heavy metal or hard rockBerelian, Essi, "The Rough Guide To Heavy-Metal" (2005), p.
-102 band, Disturbed's sound has also been described as nu metal and alternative metal.
-When asked about die-hard heavy metal fans not finding Disturbed heavy enough, Draiman at one time stated:
+Disturbed is mostly classified as heavy metal, hard rockBerelian, Essi, "The Rough Guide To Heavy-Metal" (2005), p.
+102 and alternative metal, while their early sound has been described as nu metal.
+In 2006, when asked about die-hard heavy metal fans not finding Disturbed heavy enough, Draiman stated:

 Allmusic reviewer Bradley Torreano described the album Believe as "taking the sort of jump that their heroes in Soundgarden and Pantera made after their respective breakthrough records".
 He also described the title track as moving "from a brutal chug to a sweeping chorus that suddenly stops in its tracks and turns into a winding riff that recalls the work of vintage James Hetfield".

 Believe is also considered by several critics to be a step away from the nu metal sound featured on The Sickness, moving towards a more hard rock and heavy metal sound that was continued in their following albums.